SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/ProjectDocument.md

   - I also added the UI component in Jupiter scene.
 However, I'm not sure why but the healthbar UI canvas isn't displayed the same way on every device.

   *Projectile Controller*: I added a projectile script to the projectile prefab.
 The projectile has a damage field and playerID to track where the projectile is coming from.
 If the [projectile collides](https://github.com/SamuelDMFerreira/2024_Game_Programming_Slingshot_Effect/blob/8ec978729985d846fc5b1f46736a594614b1f2b3/Assets/Scripts/Projectile.cs#L15-L27) with the other player, then it destroys itself.
+  - Initially, the projectile collides with the player (that it launches from) first, then Jupiter, then the other player.
+So first, I checked that the projectile collided with a player first and then I checked the playerID to make sure that it was different from the player that the projectile was launched from.
+If it's different, it destroys itself.
 # Sub-Roles

 ## Audio